Skip to content

 Here are a couple revered books to add to your shelf that'll definitely capture your interest and help you get started with a better understanding of Indigenous history.

-We're sharing all kinds of great ideas for you to experience Indigenous culture, from contemporary music artists to Dragon's Den-approved beauty brands.
+We're sharing a wide variety of ideas for you to experience Indigenous culture, from contemporary music artists to Dragon's Den-approved beauty brands.

 Whether you're heading to the campground or the couch this summer, consider adding some of these great reads by Indigenous authors to your reading list.
 From YA novels to poetry, there's something for everyone.